Dev43/harpocrates/README.md

 > Harpocrates (Ancient Greek: Ἁρποκράτης) was the god of silence, secrets and confidentiality in the Hellenistic religion developed in Ptolemaic Alexandria (and also an embodiment of hope, according to Plutarch).

+## Description

+Harpocrates is a proof of concept of using a Fully Homomorphic Encryption scheme in a decentralized way.

+This is done using Nucypher's/[SunscreenTech](https://github.com/Sunscreen-tech/Sunscreen) sunscreen compiler, an easy to use FHE compiler that currently only uses the BFV scheme.
+The backend is the permanent data storage [Arweave](https://arweave.org).
+The ZK circuits are built using [Circom](https://github.com/iden3/circom) and compiled using [`snarkjs`](https://github.com/iden3/snarkjs).

 ## Warning

 This repo is a POC, not meant to be in production.
 Use at your own risks.